 - Addie Backwards Planning Model

-Formal training can be designed to a variety of forms.
+Formal training can be designed in a variety of forms.
 Note that formal training programs are not necessarily systematic.
 The following links are to documents that present various approaches to formal training in organizations.

 - Planning Your Training (a complete checklist; scan down to “High Yield Training Checklist”)